supulij/SLBanks_currency_exchange_rates/README.md

 ### How to run:
 Install the github repository
 Run `python manage.py`
-This will update the server and provide the local host IP
+This will update the server and provide the IP address.